-Students should contact Wellness Services at firstname.lastname@example.org or 920-832-6574 and stay in their rooms until directed otherwise.
+Students should contact Wellness Services at firstname.lastname@example.org or 920-832-6574.
 Contact campus safety after hours and over the weekend.

 Faculty and staff should contact Human Resources at email@example.com or (920) 832-6564, inform their supervisors or department chair and should not report to work.